flows-network/docs/docs/external-service/claude.md

 }
 ```

-In this program, the function listens for a request containing a string message.
-Upon receiving such a request, it uses Claude's AI to generate a chat response and sends it back.
+In this program, the Flows Function or bot sends a user request to Claude's endpoint for chat completion.
+It waits for Claude's response, which contains the generated chat response.
+The response is then sent back to the user.